nicoledow/PLANIFIER/README.md

 Ensure you have the "Bundler" gem installed, and run "bundle install" to install all gem dependencies.

-Run the "rake db:migrate" from the terminal to generate database tables.
+Run the "rake db:migrate" command from the terminal to generate database tables.

 Run the "shotgun" command from the terminal to run the application on local port 9393.